Course Catalog

 5 units

 Examines contemporary archaeological perspectives on space and landscape.
 Focuses on how archaeology can contribute to an appreciation of the economic, cultural, and political factors that shape human perception, use, and construction of the physical world.
 Prerequisite(s): ANTH 1, ANTH 2, and ANTH 3; an upper-division archaeology course; satisfaction of the Entry Level Writing and Composition requirements.
-Enrollment is restricted to senior anthropology majors.
+Enrollment is restricted to senior anthropology and earth sciences/anthropology combined majors.
 Enrollment limited to 20.

 ANTH 194Z